I made the mistake of thinking I was cut out for pre-med but my grades my first year of college told me otherwise.

 In looking for something I could actually perform well in and use my skill set, I finally embraced my often neglected artistic side and switched my major.
 I also took a part time job as a designer.
 Let’s just say I photoshopped a lot of carrots into Thomas Jefferson’s hands.
 However, I finally found something I enjoyed and thought this was a sign that I could stay in a business-related career that allowed me to be creative.
 Advertising?

 My fourth year I decided to enroll in the one advertising class offered at my school.
 Occasionally guests would come and speak about life in the industry.
 Sitting through these lectures, I realized it was going to be difficult to get into an ad agency on my own as a creative.
 My school was not one known for producing many junior creatives straight out of undergrad.
 I also couldn’t rely on a portfolio of carrot posters to get me through the door.

 That spring, VCU Brandcenter came and spoke to my class.
 After that talk, I saw Brandcenter was an opportunity to work on my portfolio, earn a Master’s degree, and build a network.
 It wasn’t a super easy decision, though.
 Even after I applied, I was frustrated.
 Many of my friends and classmates were moving to bigger cities and getting “real jobs” whereas I felt like I was standing still.
 It took some time after getting accepted in the program to convince me that this was the right investment in my career.

 Looking back, I’m glad I made the decision to go to grad school after undergrad.
 It meant I knew exactly what I wanted.
 I’ve learned a lot, failed a lot, and found that a new confidence in my work that I can take with me.
 Two more years of school couldn’t be that hard, right?
 Coming out of undergrad means you’re still a professional student…

--Chris Lumain, Art Director class of 2017
+-Chris Lumain, art direction track, class of 2017